mtorpey/wooden-ships/3-advanced.md

     be taken off, repairs cannot be made, and the crew cannot melee or fire the guns.
 The ship cannot be sailed, although it will drift normally.
 It may not be captured.
-6. Ships that will sink or explode cannot be \"scuttled\" so as to sink sooner than indicate on the die.
+6. Ships that will sink or explode cannot be "scuttled" so as to sink sooner than indicate on the die.

 ### D. Rake